What are the symptoms of psoriatic arthritis?

 Swollen and painful joints

-If it occurs in the fingers, PsA will generally affect the joint closest to the nail.
+PsA in the finger usually affects the joint closest to the nail.

 Stiffness and reduced movement

-Stiffness that continues for longer than an hour could be a sign of PsA.
+Although stiffness is a widespread problem, stiffness that continues for longer than an hour could be a sign of inflammatory arthritis, such as PsA.

 Swollen fingers and toes